ironclock/Interactive-Lab-Hub/Lab 4/README.md

 5) Due to the fact that we would like the Bender head to rotate on a small plate, we have concerns about the weight of the device.
 During prototyping, we, again, realized that we would require a hollow shell for the head to reduce the weight.
 6) We realized in the sketches and prototyping that the device would have a blind spot behind the head.
 Because of this, we have decided to potentially use the microphone as an additional sensor to detect noises

-**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

-**\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+***
-After brainstorming several designs we decided to go with the character of `Bender` from `Futurama` and wanted to build a home security concept using his head.
-Bender has several features that we thought would go well with home security.
+**\*\*\*Explain the rationale for the design.\*\*\*** Bender has several features that we thought would go well with home security.
 It has two eyes which could be used as sensors to detect motion (although we will be using a camera and inserting it into his mouth for this purpose).
 We will be using laser diodes that will be inserted into his eyes and will emit a laser when motion is detected.
 We will also use the speaker for Bender to alert the user when he's detected them.

 Bender will have 3 modes: standby mode, patrol mode, and alarm mode.